Step 1: Selecting Quote

 On the left of the Quote, there is a tab for ‘Address’.
-This is where delivery addresses can be entered.
+This is where the Quote Delivery Address can be reviewed.

-Depending on the settings within the CRM, it will either default to the address for the Sales Ledger, the Company or the Contact.
+Depending on the System Settings within the CRM, it will either default to the address for the Sales Ledger, the Company or the Contact.
 By clicking on ‘Select Address’ it will allow you to search for a different address or add a unique one.

 If you enter a postcode or area into the ‘Search for address…’ section it will return a list of available addresses and if one is selected, then it will automatically populate the address fields.

 There is also a section to enter any ‘Delivery Notes’ which need to be displayed.